 Now you’re wondering, “How does this help me get a job?”
 Maintaining a fit and healthy lifestyle is important to hiring managers.
-They want to know their employees are able to pass a drug test, perform excruciating physical tasks in all types of weather, and are committed to staying fit.
+They want to know their employees can pass a drug test, perform excruciating physical tasks in all types of weather, and are committed to staying fit.
 Include these items in your cover letter.
 You don’t need to dwell on the topic, but add a line or two at the end of your cover letter, demonstrating your physical abilities and willingness to work long hours in fluctuating climates.

-In addition, if you are unsure if this is the right industry for you, or you would like to learn more about how to conduct an effective oil field job search, don’t hesitate to contact Candace, the owner of the Canadian Resume Writing Service today via toll-free: 1 877 738 8052 or email email@example.com.
+In addition, if you are unsure if this is the right industry for you, or you would like to learn more about how to conduct an effective oil field job search, don’t hesitate to contact Candace, the owner of the Canadian Resume Writing Service, today via toll-free: 1 877 738 8052 or email email@example.com.

 Packages and pricing information are available for your review.